404NoMore404/PowerShellScripts/Packaging/README.md

 ### Install-APPNAME.ps1

-This is the install wrapper you ship inside the Intune package.
-It handles everything from pre-flight checks through the actual install and post-install verification, and it is designed so that if something goes wrong, the log tells you exactly where and why without needing to remote into the machine.
+This is the install wrapper template you configure and ship inside the Intune package when you need custom install logic beyond what Intunator generates.
+Intunator already produces an Install script for you — use this template when you need to hand-edit the result or build a script from scratch for a package with special requirements.

 **What it does, in order:**